Funeral Music Suggestions

 May a family member or friend sing at the Mass?

 Occasionally, family members or friends will ask to sing a solo.
 We do our best to accommodate these requests at only two distinct times of the Funeral: as a prelude before the start of the Mass or at the recessional as the celebrant and people are leaving.
 Soloists are not permitted during the Mass for a number of reasons.
-All soloists and their music selections must be approved prior to the funeral by our music director and must make contact with her prior to the start of the Mass.
+All soloists and their music selections must be approved prior to the funeral by our music director; on the day of the funeral, they must make contact with the music director prior to the start of the Mass.
 We regret that musicians arriving after the funeral has started cannot be accommodated.

 The following suggestions have been compiled for your convenience.
 If there is a hymn you would like to select that is not listed here, it may still be possible to use it.
 Please consult with the Director of Music.